naimahchoudhury98-afk/WeddingGuestBook/README.md

 What requirements did you achieve?

 I achieved a working full stack guestbook with a Vite client and an Express server.
 I created GET and POST routes to retrieve and store messages in a Supabase PostgreSQL database.
-I also ensured the form submits data correctly and the layout works on different screen sizes using responsive design and a media query.
-I seeded the database with realistic dummy data for testing.
+I also ensured the form submits data correctly and the layout works on different screen sizes using responsive design and a media query. .

 Were there any requirements or goals you were unable to achieve?